 You may limit the number of candidates meeting the selection criteria.
 If you stated this was a possibility in the Contract Notice.
 You can then invite successful candidates to participate in the procedure.

 You should invite at least three bidders to participate (if three or more meet the selection criteria) in order to ensure genuine competition.
 You may also establish an innovation partnership with one or several partners conducting separate research and development activities.

-For many care and support services contract, an organisation may use the procurement procedures, tools and techniques of its choosing.
-You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the principles of procurement where relevant and Fair Work Practices).
+For many care and support services contracts, an organisation may use the procurement procedures, tools and techniques of its choosing.
+You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and that takes account of some fundamental considerations (for example, the principles of procurement, and where relevant, Fair Work Practices).

 When doing so, you may choose to adapt or streamline the Innovation Partnership Procedure described in the Public Contract (Scotland) Regulations 2015.
 If you do so, you are not obliged to follow the detailed procedural requirements set out in those Regulations.
 You should therefore not refer to the Regulations in the tender documentation issued to participants, as this may create an expectation that the detailed procedural requirements will be followed.
 In all cases, you should ensure that the procurement process is described accurately and clearly, and then adhered to.